 Azusa Pacific University is an approved, degree-granting institution recognized by the Department of Veterans Affairs.
 Eligible veterans and their dependents seeking educational training may qualify to use Title 38, Chapters 30, 31, 33, 35, and 1606.
 Refer to the U.S. Department of Veterans Affairs for eligibility criteria.

 APU proudly participates in the Yellow Ribbon Program, which is a provision of the Post-9/11 Veterans’ Educational Assistance Act of 2008.
 APU awards eligible students up to half the net cost of tuition not covered by the standard cap set yearly by the Department of Veterans Affairs.
 The Department of Veteran Affairs will then match APU’s contribution to provide full tuition coverage.
-In order to receive Yellow Ribbon Funds, the student must be 100 percent eligible under Chapter 33 of the GI Bill®, not be on active duty, and/or not be using benefits transferred to them by a spouse currently on active duty.
+In order to receive Yellow Ribbon Funds, the student must be 100 percent eligible under Chapter 33 of the GI Bill®.

 Azusa Pacific University is committed to advancing education opportunities for active-duty military members and their spouses.
 The university is prepared to assist you in utilizing your Military Tuition Assistance and also offers programs that are eligible for MyCAA financial assistance.

 Military Tuition Assistance is a benefit available to eligible active-duty members of the Army, Navy, Marines, Air Force, and Coast Guard.
 Each service area has its own criteria for eligibility, application process, and restrictions.
-Learn more about the steps to apply.
+Learn more about the steps to apply for military tuition assistance.

 The MyCAA program provides financial assistance to eligible military spouses who are pursuing a license, certification, or associate’s degree in a portable career field and occupation.
 It is a component of the Department of Defense’s Spouse Education and Career Opportunities (SECO) program.